opencybersecurityalliance/PACE/docs/UseCases/retrieve_sbom.md

 ![retrieve_sbom_04](./Images/retrieve_sbom_04.png)

+## Subset of SBOM data

 All of the above is for the entire SBOM.
 It is a separate use case for individual fields in the SBOM to be requested instead of the entire SBOM.
 Ie request 'data from the SBOM' instead of the entire SBOM.
+See NeedToFillIn.

+## SBOM evaluation
 It is also a separate use case to request evaluation of the data from the SBOM.
+See NeedToFillIn/